 This annex explains the point score scale that will be used in 2016 and 2017 performance tables.
 The 2016 point score scale is based on the points currently awarded for each qualification but scores will change to a 1-8 scale.
-For all level 1, level 2 and AS level qualifications, this can be calculated using this formula:
+For all level 1 and level 2 qualifications, this can be calculated using this formula: